Hezzit-Agency/roundcube/README.md

 // - 'password': The password for that user.
 // - 'db_mariadb': The **service name** of your MariaDB/MySQL container in docker-compose.yml.
 // - 'roundcubemail': The name of the database created for Roundcube.
-// Ensure the 'pdo_mysql' PHP extension is installed in the Dockerfile (it currently is).
 // $config['db_dsnw'] = 'mysql://user:password@db_mariadb/roundcubemail';

 // OPTION 3: PostgreSQL (running in another Docker container)